 This annual information form (this "AIF") of Arizona Sonoran Copper Company Inc. (the "Company" or "ASCU") contains or incorporates by reference "forward-looking information" within the meaning of applicable Canadian securities laws.
 Forward-looking information includes statements that use forward-looking terminology such as "may", "could", "would", "will", "intend", "plan", "expect", "budget", "estimate", "forecast", "schedule", "anticipate", "believe", "continue", "potential" or the negative or grammatical variation thereof or other variations thereof or comparable terminology.
-Such forward-looking information includes, without limitation, statements with respect to mineral resource estimates; targeting additional mineral resources and expansion of deposits; the capital, operating and sustaining cost estimates and the economic analyses (including cash flow projections) from the Technical Report (as defined herein); the expected outcomes of the Technical Report development plan; the Company's expectations, strategies and plans for the Project (as defined herein), including the Company's planned exploration and development activities; the results of future exploration and drilling and estimated completion dates for certain milestones, including the completion of a pre-feasibility study and definitive feasibility study on the Project; successfully adding or upgrading Mineral Resources and successfully developing new deposits; the costs and timing of future exploration and development, including the timing for completion and commencement of production; the timing and amount of future production at the Project; the economic and scoping-level parameters of the Project; the proposed mine plan and mining methods; dilution and mining recoveries, processing method and rates and production rates, results of metallurgical test work and metallurgical recovery rates, infrastructure requirements; the projected life of mine and net present value of the Project; conclusions of economic evaluations; future costs of capital and future metal prices; the timing, receipt and maintenance of approvals, licenses and permits from the federal and state government agencies and from any other applicable government, regulator or administrative body; opportunities to expand operations and resources; the future supply and demand of copper; the impact of technological developments on the demand of copper; the environmental impact of the Company's mining operations; the timing of environmental assessment processes; changes to the Project configuration that may be requested as a result of stakeholder or government input to the environmental assessment process; estimates of reclamation obligations; fees associated with investor relations and ongoing legal and advisory fees; costs associated with being a public issuer; future financial or operating performance and condition of the Company and its business, operations and properties; the ability and timing to complete of the initial development of the Project and commence commercial production (if at all); and any other statement that may predict, forecast, indicate or imply future plans, intentions, levels of activity, results, performance or achievements.
+Such forward-looking information includes, without limitation, statements with respect to the mineral resources and mineral reserves estimates of the Project (as defined herein) (and the assumptions underlying such estimates); the ability of exploration work (including drilling) to accurately predict mineralization; targeting additional mineral resources and expansion of deposits; the capital, operating and sustaining cost estimates and the economic analyses (including cash flow projections) from the Technical Report (as defined herein); the expected outcomes of the Technical Report development plan; the Company's expectations, strategies and plans for the Project (as defined herein), including the Company's planned exploration, drilling, development, construction or other activities of the Company and the results of these activities; the focus of the 2024 work plan at the Project, including the Parks/Salyer Project (as defined herein) and MainSpring Property (as defined herein); results (if any) of further exploration work to define and expand or upgrade mineral resources and reserves at ASCU's properties; the estimated completion dates for certain milestones, including the completion of a preliminary economic assessment in respect of the MainSpring Property and the Nuton PFS (as defined herein) (if at all); the scope of any future technical reports and studies conducted by ASCU; successfully adding or upgrading mineral resources and successfully developing new deposits; the costs and timing of future exploration and development, including the timing for completion and commencement of production; the timing and amount of future production at the Project (if at all); the impact of the NutonTM technologies on ASCU's operations, costs and development of the Project; the impact of the relationship with Nuton LLC on ASCU and its operations; the economic and scoping-level parameters of the Project; the proposed mine plan and mining methods; dilution and mining recoveries, processing method and rates and production rates, results of metallurgical test work and metallurgical recovery rates, infrastructure requirements; the projected life of mine and net present value of the Project; conclusions of economic evaluations; future costs of capital and future metal prices; the timing, receipt and maintenance of approvals, licenses and permits from the federal and state government agencies and from any other applicable government, regulator or administrative body; opportunities to expand operations and mineral resources and mineral reserves; the future supply and demand of copper; the impact of technological developments on the demand of copper; the environmental impact of the Company's mining operations; the timing of environmental assessment processes; changes to the Project configuration that may be requested as a result of stakeholder or government input to the environmental assessment process; estimates of reclamation obligations; fees associated with investor relations and ongoing legal and advisory fees; costs associated with being a public issuer; future financial or operating performance and condition of the Company and its business, operations and properties: the ability and timing to complete of the initial development of the Project and commence commercial production (if at all); and any other statement that may predict, forecast, indicate or imply future plans, intentions, levels of activity, results, performance or achievements.